-Donations for Citations is a program designed to give individuals with certain parking citations the one-time opportunity to donate to the ASI Beach Pantry instead of paying the citation in full.
+This program provides a one-time opportunity to donate qualified items to ASI Beach Pantry as an alternative to paying the citation in full.
 Qualified individuals will pay a $20 administrative fee to Parking and Transportation Services and select five items from specific categories to donate to the ASI Beach Pantry.

 This program will begin at the start of fall semester and applies to any citations issued on or after August 19, 2019.